SakifKhan98/creative-agency-server/README.md

 # creative-agency-server
-##This is the servier side code for creative-agency.
+##This is the server side code for creative-agency.